 Anyone over the age of 16 can put their cash savings into a Cash ISA.
 Accounts can be either instant access, have notice periods or have fixed terms.

-The annual allowance for a Cash ISA is £15,240.
-You can invest up to this full amount in your Cash ISA, or you can share this allowance between a Cash, Stocks & Shares, and Innovative Finance ISA.
+The annual allowance for a Cash ISA is £20,000.
+You can invest up to this full amount in your Cash ISA, or you can share this allowance between a Cash, Stocks & Shares, Innovative Finance ISA and a Lifetime ISA.

 Anyone over the age of 18 can put individual shares or managed funds into a Stocks & Shares ISA.

-The annual allowance for a Stocks & Shares ISA is £15,240.
-You can invest up to this full amount in your Stocks & Shares ISA, or you can share this allowance between a Cash, Stocks & Shares, and Innovative Finance ISA.
+The annual allowance for a Stocks & Shares ISA is £20,000.
+You can invest up to this full amount in your Stocks & Shares ISA, or you can share this allowance between a Cash, Stocks & Shares, Innovative Finance ISA and a Lifetime ISA.

 This ISA is for investments in peer-to-peer lending platforms such as Zopa, Ratesetter and Funding Circle.
 You must be over the age of 18 to invest.

-The annual allowance for an Innovative Finance ISA is £15,240.
-You can invest up to this full amount in your Innovative Finance ISA, or you can share this allowance between a Cash, Stocks & Shares, and Innovative Finance ISA.
+The annual allowance for an Innovative Finance ISA is £20,000.
+You can invest up to this full amount in your Innovative Finance ISA, or you can share this allowance between a Cash, Stocks & Shares, Innovative Finance ISA and a Lifetime ISA.